Publication Ethics

 3. The author(s) must study the authoring instructions in detail and write the article according to the requirement prescribed by the journal.

-4. If there is in the article an application of someone else's work, the author is required to make an in-text citation and a reference list.
+4. If the article includes an application of someone else's work, the author is required to make an in-text citation and a reference list.

-5. In case the author is a student, there should be in the article name(s) of the advisor(s) mentioned as one of the co-authors.
+5. In case the author is a student, the article must mention the name(s) of the advisor(s) as one of the co-authors.

 6. All the contents mentioned in the article are under the responsibility of the author.
 If there is a copyright infringement found, the author agrees to take all charges against it solely.

-1. The editor must consider the article’s quality paramilitarily without personal biases in all aspects before entering the assessment process.
+1. The editor must initially consider the article’s quality without personal biases in all aspects before entering the assessment process.

 2. The editor must not take into account any personal interests that may or may be desirable from accepting the article for publication.

-4. If someone else's copy of work is detected while in an assessment process, the editor must immediately stop the assessment and contact the corresponding author for clarification.
-Doing so will help the editor decide whether to continue accepting it for publication or to reject it.
+4. If the work is found guilty for copying while in an assessment process, the editor must immediately stop the assessment and contact the corresponding author for clarification.
+Doing so will help the editor decide whether to continue accepting it for publication or reject it.